gvwilson/thirdbit/src/fiction/cloudherd/index.md

 They are *traitors*!
 I, I *insist*!"

-Sergeant Dorbu sighed,
+Before Yangyal could reply,
-unbuckled his sword belt,
-and held it out to Indy.
+Sergeant Dorbu unbuckled his sword belt and held it out to Indy. she blinked.
-The reeve blinked.
 "What am I supposed to do with this?"

-"Whatever you want," the soldier said.
+"Whatever you want," the sergeant said.
-"And lock me up if you want.
+"Lock me up if you want.
 Just make sure someone looks after my men."

-"As I just said, that won't be necessary," Indy replied tartly.
+"That won't be necessary," Indy replied tartly.
 "Let's just get everyone warmed up and fed, shall we?
+We have a few hours until sunset.
-It's an hour until sunset—we'll put your dead to rest and then we can all get some sleep and sort this out in the morning."
+We'll put your dead to rest
+and then we can all get some sleep and sort this out in the morning."

-The *tralpa* drew himself up.
+The tralpa drew himself up.
 "That is *unacceptable*!" he spat.
 "These men have taken arms against His Highness!
 You!"